 To find how much insurers charge for cats, we got sample quotes for the plan mentioned above — $500 deductible, $5,000 annual max and 80% reimbursement level.

-The cost of insuring a cat showed as much variance across companies as for dogs.
+The cost of insuring a cat showed as much variance across companies as it did for dogs.
 For a four-year-old medium-risk cat, you can expect to pay $10 to $15 per month with one of the most affordable companies.
-For more healthcare coverage or a more injury prone cat breed, you'll likely pay closer to $30 or $35.
+For more health care coverage or a more injury-prone cat breed, you'll likely pay closer to $30 or $35.

 |Rank||Insurer||Monthly premium for cats|